atsushieno/aap-juce/docs/PLUGIN_PORTING_GUIDE.md

 ### Generate aap_metadata.xml

+<ins>Starting aap-juce a31c7c7 (0.4.7+), we don't have to "generate" `aap_metadata.xml` anymore, practically.
+The only task that is against humanity was parameter list generation, and it can be skipped now.
+It will be dynamically built at instantiation time.
+Note that you still have to create `aap_metadata.xml` and fill its metadata.</ins>

 Now, we have to generate `aap_metadata.xml` for the target project (Xenos this time).
 It can be automated by:

 ```